← Back to blog

 10. Aldeyjarfoss, Norðurland eystra

-Aldeyjarfoss on the Skjálfandafljót drops 20 metres into a pool ringed by dramatic basalt columns, the dark rock contrasting with the white glacial water.
-It sits at the northern edge of the highlands; the final stretch of road is rough and best in summer.
-Less visited than Goðafoss downstream, it rewards the detour.
+Aldeyjarfoss on the Skjálfandafljót drops about 20 metres into a broad pool ringed by dramatic basalt columns, the dark angular rock contrasting with the white glacial water.
+It sits at the northern edge of the central highlands on the Sprengisandur highland road (F26); the final stretch from the north is rough gravel passable in a 4x4 in summer.
+From the south, access is via Goðafoss downstream and then north on paved road 842 to the highland junction.
+Less visited than Goðafoss, which lies on the same river about 30 kilometres downstream, it rewards the detour with genuine solitude even in July.
+The basalt column formations here are especially photogenic, forming near-vertical walls around the amphitheatre pool.
+Best visited July to early September when the highland track is open.

 Planning an Iceland waterfall trip